On the existence of Monge maps for the Gromov-Wasserstein problem: Introduction

+which is a particular case of the \emph{Quadratic Assignment Problem}, first introduced in \cite{koopmans1957assignment}. \begin{remark}[Assumptions on the cost functions] The Gromov--Wasserstein problem has been carefully studied in \cite{memoli2007use,memoli2011gromov,sturm2012space} in the context of \emph{metric measure spaces}, where it is therefore required that the cost functions $c_{\Xx}$ and $c_{\Yy}$ are distance functions on $\Xx$ and $\Yy$, respectively.
+It was further observed by \citeauthor{sturm2012space} in~\cite[Section 5]{sturm2012space} that the definition of GW can be extended not only to powers of distance functions but also to the more general setting of \emph{gauged spaces}, where cost functions are merely required to be symmetric and square-integrable---in particular, they are no longer required to satisfy the triangle inequality. \citeauthor{chowdhury2019gromov}~\cite{chowdhury2019gromov} then studied \emph{network spaces}, where the symmetry assumption is further removed.
+Our definition of the GW problem solely requires cost functions to be continuous and symmetric. \end{remark}

-\subsubsection{Relation with the optimal transportation problem: a tight bi-convex relaxation}
+\subsubsection{Relation with the optimal transportation problem: a tight bilinear relaxation}

-Let us first recall the formulation of the Optimal Transportation (OT) problem, also known as the Kantorovich problem, that will play an extensive role in this work. \begin{defi}[]{Kantorovich problem}{} Given two probability measures $\mu \in\Pp(\Xx)$ and $\nu \in\Pp(\Yy)$ and a cost function $c:\Xx\times \Yy\to \RR\cup\{\infty\}$, we consider the problem
+Let us first recall the formulation of the Optimal Transportation (OT) problem, which will play an extensive role in this work. \begin{definition}[OT problem] Let $\Xx$ and $\Yy$ be Polish spaces.
+Given two probability measures $\mu \in\Pp(\Xx)$ and $\nu \in\Pp(\Yy)$ and a continuous \emph{cost function} $c:\Xx\times \Yy\to \RR$, we consider the problem